Efficient Quantum Circuit Design with a Standard Cell Approach, with an Application to Neutral Atom Quantum Computers: Results: Fast Compilation, Scalable and Efficient Routing

+The results from this manual tiling are compared to automatically mapped and routed multiplication circuits from~\cite{munoz2018quantum}.
+We ran our experiments on an 8th gen i7 processor with 16GB of RAM.
+We are using Google Cirq, although there exist alternative compilers, because: a) our circuits were written in Cirq (see source code at~\cite{gitrepo}); b) already had our own scheduler which outperforms any automatic compiler in terms of execution speed -- other compilers would have timed out at larger multiplication circuits, but nevertheless could not have kept pace with the architecture-aware scheduler; c) the scheduler returns highly parallel SWAP networks which are difficult to obtain automatically.
+Consequently, the choice of the compiler would not have played an important role in highlighting the scalability of our method.

-When compared with automatic routing methods, such as the ones available in Google Cirq, our tiled version of the multiplier improves significantly on both SWAP depth and count, as demonstrated by Fig. ~\ref{fig:chart_fig}.
-The SWAP depth and count numbers for Cirq were obtained by providing the router with a 3D device of the same general dimensions as our tiled circuit and allowing it to route greedily.
-In many cases the router was actually provided with more qubits than the tiled circuit uses.
-For additional details and source code see the repository at \cite{gitrepo}.
+Fig.~\ref{fig:chart_fig} compares the SWAP counts and SWAP depths of the circuits compiled with Cirq and our tiled versions.
+When compared with automatic routing methods, such as the ones available in Google Cirq, our tiled version of the multiplier improves significantly on both SWAP depth and count.

+Fig.~\ref{fig:chart_fig} illustrates the comparison between the counts and depths of the manually tiled circuit and the routing costs computed automatically using Cirq.
+The SWAP depth and count numbers for Cirq were obtained by providing the Cirq router with a 3D device of the same general dimensions as our tiled circuit and allowing it to route greedily.
+This is an extremely challenging problem, because the router needs to map the circuit qubits to the device qubits in a way that allows for non-overlapping routes in an efficient manner (lower depth).
+To simplify the mapping and the routing, in many cases the router was actually provided with more qubits than the tiled circuit uses.
+For additional details and source code see the repository at~\cite{gitrepo}.

+The compilation of the 6-qubit multiplier required more than 3 days.
+We repeated the compilation multiple times and measured the same duration.
+We did not succeed to compile using Cirq 7-qubit wide multipliers automatically within reasonable time (one week).

 We define the \emph{usage ratio} as the tile qubits to the total number of computer qubits necessary to hold the tiling.
 In the case of a single 3D tile we use seven qubits, and if the hardware would look like a cube (has eight vertices), the \emph{usage ratio} would be 7/8.
 If one considers that only three are computational qubits and four are ancilla, then the effectiveness ratio is 3/8.
 Another perspective is that four qubits are needed in order to achieve high parallelism in a 3D layout.